 Through the annual Michigan Road Scholar Tour, more than 300 faculty and staff have been educated on economics, government and politics, culture, educational systems, health and social issues, history, and the geography of our state.

-The Michigan Road Scholar Tour takes faculty of the University of Michigan (U-M) on a five-day traveling seminar on the State of Michigan.
-This educational tour exposes participants to the state’s economy, government and politics, culture, educational systems, health and social issues, history, and geography.
+The Michigan Road Scholars Tour is a five-day traveling seminar of the State of Michigan for U of M faculty from the Ann Arbor, Flint and Dearborn campuses.
+This educational tour exposes faculty to the state’s economy, government and politics, culture, educational systems, health and social issues, history, and geography.

-Designed to increase mutual knowledge and understanding between the university and the people and communities of the state, the tour introduces participants to locations the majority of U-M students call home.
-It also encourages university service to the public and suggests ways faculty can address state issues through research, scholarship, and creative activity.
+Designed to increase mutual knowledge and understanding between the university and the people and communities of the state, the program lets participants glimpse the locations our students call home.
+The tour offers a unique experience to visit diverse organizations and interact with the people working in and leading them.
+Itineraries reflect the diversity and breadth of local organizations both small and large; public and private; commercial and non-profit that operate across the state.
+It also encourages university service to the public and suggests ways faculty can address state issues through their own research, scholarship, course development and creative activity.

-The annual Michigan Road Scholar Tour, funded by the U-M Office of the Provost, receives tour planning and staffing from U-M Office of the Vice President for Government Relations (OVPGR) State Outreach Office and reports to Vice President Cynthia Wilbanks.
+The annual Michigan Road Scholar Tour is scheduled the first week after spring commencement each year and is funded by the U-M Office of the Provost.
+Tour planning and staffing comes from the U-M Office of the Vice President for Government Relations (OVPGR) State Outreach Office.

 For Additional Information Contact: